python/peps/pep-06xx.rst

 Abstract
 ========

-In early versions of Python, back in the 20th century, all namespaces, whether in functions, classes or modules, were all implemented the same way, as a dictionary.
+In early versions of Python all namespaces, whether in functions, classes or modules, were all implemented the same way; as a dictionary.

 For performance reasons, the implementation of function namespaces was changed.
+Unfortunately this meant that accessing these namespaces through ``locals()`` and ``frame.f_locals`` ceased to be consistent and some odd bugs crept in over the years as threads, generators and coroutines were added.

-Unfortunately this meant that the views of the namespaces, ``locals()`` and ``frame.f_locals``, ceased to be consistent and some odd bugs crept in over the years as threads, generators and coroutines were added.
+This PEP proposes make these namespaces consistent once more.

-This PEP proposes make the views of namespaces consistent once more.
+Modifications to ``frame.f_locals`` will always be visible in the underlying variables.
+Modifications to local variables will immediately be visible in ``frame.f_locals``, and they will be consistent regardless of threading or coroutines.

-Modifications to ``locals()`` will be visible in the underlying variables, ``frame.f_locals`` will be consistent with ``locals()``, and they will all be consistent regardless of threading or coroutines.
+The ``locals()`` function will act the same as it does now for class and modules scopes.
+For function scopes it will return an instantaneous snapshot of the underlying ``frame.f_locals``.

 Motivation
 ==========

 The current implementation of ``locals()`` and ``frame.f_locals`` is slow, inconsistent and buggy.
-We want to make it faster, consistent and most importantly fix the bugs.
+We want to make it faster, consistent, and most importantly fix the bugs.

 For example::

     class C:
         x = 1
-        locals()['x'] = 2
+        sys._getframe().f_locals['x'] = 2
         print(x)

 prints ``2``